Dubai Real Estate Agent (2025 Guide for First-Time Buyers)

 Final Steps: Becoming a Homeowner

-Congratulations, you are officially a homeowner in Dubai.
+Congratulations, you are officially a homeowner in Dubai!
 The last remaining task is to register all utilities under your name.
 This includes connecting your DEWA (Dubai Electricity and Water Authority) account and any other relevant services like air conditioning.
-With the paperwork complete and utilities connected, you are ready to move in and enjoy your new home.
+With the paperwork complete and utilities connected, you are ready to move in and enjoy your new Dubai residential property.